-(a) The fair value of our debt is based on indicative quotes (that is, non-binding quotes) from brokers that require judgment to interpret market information, including implied credit spreads for similar borrowings on recent trades or bid/ask offers.
-These fair values are not necessarily indicative of the amount which could be realized in a current market exchange.

-(b) The average interest rate represents the weighted-average stated coupon rate (see footnote (c)).

-(c) The impact of principal payments that will commence following the anticipated repayment dates is not considered.
-The January 2010 Tower Revenue Notes originally consisted of three series of notes with principal amounts of \$300.0 million, \$350.0 million and \$1.3 billion, having anticipated repayment dates in 2015, 2017, and 2020, respectively.
-See note 13 to our condensed consolidated financial statements for a discussion of the 2014 Refinancings, which includes discussion on the April 2014 repayment of our January 2010 Tower Revenue Notes with an anticipated repayment date in 2015.
+- (a) The fair value of our debt is based on indicative quotes (that is, non-binding quotes) from brokers that require judgment to interpret market information, including implied credit spreads for similar borrowings on recent trades or bid/ask offers.
+These fair values are not necessarily indicative of the amount which could be realized in a current market exchange. - (b) The average interest rate represents the weighted-average stated coupon rate (see footnote (c)). - The impact of principal payments that will commence following the anticipated repayment dates is not considered.
+The January 2010 Tower Revenue Notes consist of two series of notes with principal amounts of \$350.0 million and \$1.3 billion, having anticipated repayment dates in 2017 and 2020, respectively.
+See note 4 to our condensed consolidated financial statements for a discussion of the 2014 Refinancings, which includes discussion on the April 2014 repayment of our January 2010 Tower Revenue Notes with an anticipated repayment date in 2015.
 The August 2010 Tower Revenue Notes consist of three series of notes with principal amounts of \$250.0 million, \$300.0 million and \$1.0 billion, having anticipated repayment dates in 2015, 2017, and 2020, respectively.
 If the tower revenue notes are not repaid in full by the applicable anticipated repayment dates, the applicable interest rate increases by approximately 5% per annum and monthly principal payments commence using the Excess Cash Flow of the issuers of the tower revenue notes.
 The tower revenue notes are presented based on their contractual maturity dates ranging from 2035 to 2040 and include the impact of an assumed 5% increase in interest rate that would occur following the anticipated repayment dates but exclude the impact of monthly principal payments that would commence using Excess Cash Flow of the issuers of the tower revenue notes.
-The full year 2013 Excess Cash Flow of the issuers of the tower revenue notes.

-notes was approximately \$517 million.
-If the WCP securitized notes with a current face value of \$273.1 million are not repaid in full by their anticipated repayment dates in 2015, the applicable interest rate increases by an additional approximately 5% per annum.
+The full year 2013 Excess Cash Flow of the isouers of the tower revenue notes are not repaid in full by their anticipated repayment dates in 2015, the applicable interest rate increases by an additional approximately 5% per annum.
 If the WCP securitized notes are not repaid in full by their rapid amortization date of 2017, monthly principal payments commence using the Excess Cash Flow of the issuers of the WCP securitized notes.
 The WCP securitized notes are presented based on their contractual maturity dates in 2040.
 The full year 2013 Excess Cash Flow of issuers of the WCP securitized notes was approximately \$10 million.
-We currently expect to refinance these notes on or prior to the respective anticipated repayment dates.

-- (d) The average variable interest rate is based on the currently observable forward rates.
+W - (d) The average variable interest rate is based on the currently observable forward rates.
 The 2012 Revolver and the Tranche A Term Loans bear interest at a per annum rate equal to LIBOR plus 1.5% to 2.25%, based on CCOC's total net leverage ratio.
-The Tranche B Term Loans bear interest at a per annum rate equal to LIBOR (with LIBOR subject to a floor of 75 basis points per annum) plus 2.25% to 2.5%, based on CCOC's total net leverage ratio. - (e) Predominantly consists of a portion of the 2012 secured notes in an aggregate principal amount of \$500 million of 2.381% secured notes due 2017. - (f) Predominantly consists of the 2012 Revolver and Tranche A Term Loans.
+The Tranche B Term Loans bear interest at a per annum rate equal to LIBOR (with LIBOR subject to a floor of 75 basis points per annum) plus 2.25% to 2.5%, based on CCOC's total net leverage ratio. - (e) Predominantly consists of a portion of the 2012 secured notes in an aggregate principal amount of \$500 million of 2.381% secured notes due 2017. - f) Predominantly consists of the 2012 Revolver and Tranche A Term Loans.
 See note 4 to our condensed consolidated financial statements.